 Note I said the market is pet friendly.

 Not only is it easy to stumble into leashed dogs every few feet, Harley the Peterborough Pig gets a lot of attention too when he makes an appearance.
-Only several months old, Harley the leashed pet pig has his own Facebook page and he eagerly eats free treats handed out to him with enthusiasm from The Little Barkery.
+Only several months old, Harley the leashed pet pig has his own Facebook page [update: Harley no longer has this FB page and has been re-homed as a pet on a farm] and he eagerly eats free treats handed out to him with enthusiasm from The Little Barkery.
 Let’s hope he doesn’t notice the dried pigs ear chews on the shelf nearby (or any of the butchers rows away).

 The Peterborough Farmers Market in Peterborough, Ontario runs every Saturday morning from 7am to 1pm, May to October at the Morrow Building near downtown.